 Everyone, whether driving a vehicle, riding the bus or the train, or enjoying our outdoor lifestyle, is affected by air quality.
-During the past fiscal year, OCTA converted 195 of its diesel-powered buses to cleaner-burning compressed natural gas (CNG).
+During the past fiscal year, OCTA converted 195 of its diesel-powered buses to cleanerburning compressed natural gas (CNG).
 Now cleaner-burning fuels power 63 percent of OCTA's bus fleet.

-In July 2007, OCTA initiated its

-Vanpool Program to provide assistance

-to commuters who work in Orange

-County and live in neighboring

-counties.
-The Vanpool Program was a

-public-private partnership, helping

-connect groups of commuters with

-private vanpool companies.
-At the end

-of fiscal year 2008, 205 vanpools were

-enrolled in the program, traveling

-nearly 3 million miles and providing 411,046 passenger trips.
+In July 2007, OCTA initiated its Vanpool Program to provide assistance to commuters who work in Orange County and live in neighboring counties.
+The Vanpool Program was a public-private partnership, helping connect groups of commuters with private vanpool companies.
+At the end of fiscal year 2008, 205 vanpools were enrolled in the program, traveling accomplishing objectives to keep the County green nearly 3 million miles and providing 411,046 passenger trips.